Skip to content

 print(result.best_index, result.best_score)

-ActionScoreResult validates finite scores, exposes best_index and best_score, and includes lower_is_better so callers do not have to infer score direction from provider-specific docs.
+ActionScoreResult validates finite scores, exposes best_index and best_score, and requires best_index to match lower_is_better so callers do not have to infer score direction from provider-specific docs.
 Metadata must be JSON-native: dict keys are strings, numbers are finite, and object instances or tuples are rejected instead of being coerced silently.

 )